timbotron/lemon-filling/README.md

 Lemon-filling is suitable for web-based and traditional applications.
 It is open-source and free to use.

+### Demo

-A demo of the admin area of Lemon-filling can be [found here](http://lab.citracode.com/lemon-filling/)
+A demo of the admin area of Lemon-filling can be [found here](http://lab.citracode.com/lemon-filling/).

+To see the localized data output:
+* [Dynamic JSON](http://lab.citracode.com/lemon-filling/pages/json/sign_in/1) of the 'sign_in' page with terms in English.
+* [Dynamic JSON](http://lab.citracode.com/lemon-filling/pages/json/sign_in/2) of the 'sign_in' page with terms in German.

 ### Locale